Heartstopper (graphic novel): Development and release

 The characters of Nick Nelson and Charlie Spring first appeared in supporting roles in Oseman's debut novel Solitaire (2014) which features Charlie's sister, Tori, as the protagonist.
 Oseman "fell in love" with the couple while writing the novel and decided that she needed to tell their story.
 She initially released the e-book novellas Nick and Charlie and This Winter featuring the characters in 2015, but eventually realised that their story needed an episodic structure that was more suited to a webcomic or graphic novel format.

 Oseman started publishing Heartstopper as a webcomic on Tumblr and Tapas in September 2016 and on Webtoon in August 2019.
+New panels were usually posted three times a month and illustrated by Oseman herself.
+The final panel was released on 1 April 2026, followed by a two-part epilogue on 11 April.
+Additionally, Oseman published short stories focusing on supporting characters, provided illustrations for annual Q&A posts and invited other illustrators to contribute their own Heartstopper-inspired webcomics whenever the main story was on a pause.

-New panels are posted three times a month and illustrated by Oseman herself.
-The webcomic gained a significant following, leading Oseman to launch a Kickstarter campaign to help fund the publication of a limited run of graphic novels covering the first two chapters of the series (retroactively now Volume 1) on 20 June 2018.
+The webcomic gained a significant following, leading Oseman to launch a Kickstarter campaign to help fund the publication of a graphic novel covering the first two chapters of the series (retroactively Volume 1) on 20 June 2018.
 The targeted pledge was reached within two hours.
 In October 2018, Hachette Children's Group (HCG) acquired the rights to physical publishing of the first two volumes of Heartstopper, and by January 2019, the third and fourth volumes.
 They were released on 7 February and 11 July 2019, 6 February 2020 and 6 May 2021, respectively.
-Volume 5 was later released on 7 December 2023 while a sixth and final volume has been announced.
+Volume 5 was later released on 7 December 2023 and the sixth and final volume on 2 July 2026.
 Additionally, a Heartstopper-themed colouring book was published on 11 June 2020, followed by The Heartstopper Yearbook on 13 October 2022.